6. Fair Value

 Fair Value Option

-The Company has elected to measure its loans held for investment, loans held for sale, HMBS related obligations, nonrecourse debt, and Convertible Notes (as defined in Note 13 - Notes Payable) at fair value under the fair value option.
+The Company has elected to measure its loans held for investment, loans held for sale, HMBS related obligations, and nonrecourse debt at fair value under the fair value option.
 The Company elected to apply the provisions of the fair value option to these assets and liabilities in order to align financial reporting presentation with the Company’s operational and risk management strategies.
-The following table presents the fair value and the UPB of these financial assets and liabilities (in thousands):
+Presented in the tables below are the fair value and the UPB, at December 31, 2024 and December 31, 2023, of financial assets and liabilities for which the Company has elected the fair value option (in thousands):

 Other assets: